nicolasdao/template-aws-repos/README.md

 # AWS SDK Repos &middot; [![License](https://img.shields.io/badge/License-BSD%203--Clause-blue.svg)](https://opensource.org/licenses/BSD-3-Clause) [![Neap](https://neap.co/img/made_by_neap.svg)](#this-is-what-we-re-up-to)
 The __*AWS SDK Repos*__ project is a fork from the [https://github.com/nicolasdao/template-emptyjs](https://github.com/nicolasdao/template-emptyjs) project with an extra `_aws` folder and and extra `repos` folder.
-The first folder contains wrappers around the `AWS SDK` (easier APIs and retry mechanism) while the last folder contains concrete examples on how to use those wrappers.
+The first folder contains wrappers around the `AWS SDK` (easier APIs and retry mechanism) while the `repos` folder contains concrete examples on how to use those wrappers.

 # Table of Contents